Panama’s Law No. 81 on Personal Data Protection 2019

 - The right to not be subjected to automated decision making– Data subjects have the right to not be subject to decision making based solely on the automated processing of their personal data, if said automated processing could produce a negative legal effect.

 In terms of penalties and punishments in relation to violation of the law, Law No. 81 on Personal Data Protection 109 is enforced by the Autoridad Nacional de Transparencia y Acceso a la Información or ANTAI for short.
-As such, the ANTAI has the authority to issue sanctions ranging from $1,000 to $10,000 to data controllers found to be in non-compliance, depending on the scope and severity of said offense.
+As such, the ANTAI has the authority to issue sanctions ranging from $1,000 to $10,000 to data controllers found to be in non-compliance, depending on the scope and severity of the said offense.
 Moreover, the ANTAI also has the power to order both data controllers and processors to cease their operations, should they violate the law repeatedly.

 In passing Law No. 81 on Personal Data Protection 109 in 2019, Panama joined one of a handful of countries to pass a comprehensive data privacy law such as the EU’s General Data Protection Regulation or Brazil’s General Data Protection Law or LPGD, despite the fact such laws are not particularly common within their region.
 To this point, Panama is ahead of the curve as it pertains to data protection within Central America.
 As a result of this, Panamanian citizens can have the peace of mind that their personal data is being safeguarded and protected at all times when being collected, processed, and disclosed.